xenit-eu/bard/README.md

     .build();
 ```

-JavaPoet will decompose each type and import its components where possible.
+Bard will decompose each type and import its components where possible.

 ```java
 package com.example.helloworld;